 Sibelius Academy will check every applicant’s eligibility before the entrance examination.

-To be eligible to study for a master’s degree at Sibelius Academy you need to have completed at least one of the following:
+To be eligible to study for a combined bachelor’s and master’s degree at Sibelius Academy you need to have completed at least one of the following:

 Other exceptions to eligibility